gradywright/kerneldmsuite/README.md

 ```
 More examples can be found in [examples.m](https://github.com/gradywright/kerneldmsuite/blob/main/example.m).

-For differentiation matrices based on different point clouds on the sphere, use the [spherepts](https://github.com/gradywright/spherepts) package.
+To create differentiation matrices based on different point clouds on the sphere, use the [spherepts](https://github.com/gradywright/spherepts) package.

 # References: